Our community eating disorders service provides care and support to children and young people with an eating disorder.

-Assessment: This is the first step in understanding the difficulties faced.
-This is a face to face meeting.
-Sometimes we see young people and families once only—it all depends on need.
+Assessment: This is the first step in understanding your difficulties and is a face to face meeting.
+Sometimes we see you and your family once only—it all depends on need.

-Therapeutic interventions: If the young person wants to access help and support for their eating distress or body image concerns then we can offer a range of individual, group, or family-based therapies and interventions.
+Therapeutic interventions: If you want to access help and support for your eating disorder we can offer a range of family and individual interventions.

-Dietetic support and advice: A dietician’s job is to help young people and families to understand the nutritional and physiological impact that disordered eating can have.
-Some young people may need bespoke meal plans, some may need advice about portion sizes or appropriate foods.
+Dietetic support and advice: A dietician’s job is to help you and your familiy to understand the nutritional and physiological impact that disordered eating can have.
+This could be bespoke meal plans, or advice about portion sizes or appropriate foods.

 Physical health monitoring: This is done by measuring height and weight, and checking blood pressure and pulse.
-Sometimes young people may need blood tests and other medical investigations and we can arrange this if necessary.
+Sometimes you may need blood tests and other medical investigations and we can arrange this if necessary.

 Consultation and training: We can offer support and advice to schools, colleges, GPs and other professionals as well as bespoke training packages about a variety of eating disorders and body image-related issues.

 Liaison with other professionals: We often talk to people in your life who can help, when this is necessary.